MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Fixed an issue when the "Linux Availability Group" tiles might appear unavailable in the dashboard view
 - Fixed an issue with the failing event rule "The agent is suspect.
 No response within last minutes" on Windows
 - Fixed an issue with an invalid type of the 'Timeout' override in seconds for several workflows on Windows
-- Fixed an issue with the "Local DB Engine" discovery error handling in cases when the SQL Server instance was deleted, but some namespaces remained in the registry
+- Fixed an issue with the "Local Database Engine" discovery error handling in cases when the SQL Server instance was deleted, but some namespaces remained in the registry
 - Fixed an issue with the failing 'EventLogReader' module in localized operating systems

 ## February 2022 - 7.0.36.0 RTM